kumu/docs/guides/system-mapping.md

 In the systems template, connections are "directed" by default, meaning that they will show up with an arrow on one end.
 But, you might sometimes want to flip the direction of the arrow, remove the arrow, or add arrows to both ends of the connection.

-To flip the direction of a connection, you can click on the connection that you want to change, then click the direction button <i class="fa fa-exchange">  </i> in the lower right of the connection's profile.
-Next to "Directed", click <i class="fa fa-random"></i> **REVERSE** to flip the connection.
+To flip the direction of a connection, you can click on the connection that you want to change, then click the direction button  **REVERSE** to flip the connection.

 To remove an arrow, you can click "Undirected", and the arrow will disappear.
 To add an arrow on the other side of the connection, select "Mutual".